plonke/KarateKido-clicker/README.md

 # KarateKido-clicker
-Clicker for achieve 288 points
+Clicker for Telegram game KarateKido.
+Can achieve up to 288 points